 Thank you for sharing and believing in our vision!

 If you would like to invest in our research, please contact us.

 Annual Donors & Investors

 The Faculty of Medicine at McGill University was an initial partner in establishing the Ludmer Centre, providing $500K annually in matched research funds from 2014 to 2018.
 A committed partner, in Phase II, the faculty has committed $350K annually from 2018-2021.

 The Irving Ludmer Family Foundation: The Ludmer Centre would not exist but for the generous annual donations provided by the Ludmer Foundation as well as the guidance of Mr Irving Ludmer and his vast business acumen.

-$10-million gift strengthens McGill’s commitment to brain research, young researchers and faster results for patients.
-McGill Newsroom, 20 June 2018.
-Read the more…
+$10 million gift strengthens McGill’s commitment to brain research, young researchers and faster results for patients.
+McGill Newsroom, June 20, 2018.
+Read more.

 GPU one: A Montreal-based private data colocation centre is providing the Ludmer Centre’s neuroinformatics team at the McGill Centre for Integrative Neuroscience and Dr Greenwood with access to graphics-processing-unit (GPU) computational capacity, the equivalent of $250,000 over 5 years.